 By the way, we could have written that last statement as simply because the last computed value of an R function is returned automatically.
+This is actually preferred style in the R community.

 '''

 1 k

 '''

 The R session is shown below.
 You may wish to type it yourself as you go along, trying little experiments of your own along the way.